Last updated: Jun 04, 2018 11:42

-The 3D Touch is supported on iOS devices running iOS 10.3 or later and support the necessary hardware:
+Perfecto's 3D Touch support is available for all iOS devices (iPhone6S or later) running iOS 10.3 or later, on XCUITest framework, and support the necessary hardware.

 - On iOS 11 – using 3D Touch in SpringBoard is unstable and may cause the device to become unresponsive after an action (usually released by just pressing the Home button).
 This is a limitation stemming from Apple’s API.